djaramillo021/protoArchitecture/README.md

-# protoArchitecture
+# Proto Architecture
-What you need
+# What you need?
 + you need to execute a node geth on (private, testnet,or production)

 In folder "/baseProto/data/" ,you execute